TomaszGerstel/Tomasz-Gerstel---My-IT-portfolio/index_en.md

 ## Briefly about me

-I have one year of experience as a Junior Software Developer in a company from the financial industry.
+I have almost two years of experience as a Junior Software Developer in a 'fintech' company.
 In addition, I have several years of non-commercial experience in creating utility tools (also implemented on servers), which, for example, have supported my work and the work of others in the production plant in the past.
 I have "Technical and IT" studies (master) and Postgraduate studies in Programming in **Java** [`more`](#more-about-me)

 ## Technologies

 - Java;
 - Kotlin;
+- JavaScript, TypeScript;
 - Python (basic);
 - PHP (basic);
-- JavaScript, TypeScript;
 - HTML, CSS;
 - MySQL;
 - Frameworks, interfaces and standards:
+	- Spring Framework;
 	- JakartaEE;
-	- Spring Framework;
 	- JDBC, JPA, Hibernate, CRUD;
 	- Angular, AngularJS;
 	- MySQL;